0

 Emergency Shelter

 Temperatures can drop dramatically overnight or during a winter storm.
 Always carry an emergency shelter in the event that you become injured or lost and have to spend a night outside.
-When packing for a day hike, carry a simple emergency blanket or bivvy (essentially a thin sleeping bag).
+When packing for a day hike, carry a simple emergency blanket or bivvy (essentially a mylar sleeping bag).

 These emergency shelters are cheap, lightweight, and roll up smaller than a can of soda.